Category

 ・Extremely high terrestrial TV viewing on weekdays and holidays, coupled with very high mobile SNS usage.

-・Approximately 70% of the total are female.
+・Approximately 70% of the group are female.

 ・Mobile SNS usage is overwhelmingly the highest among all clusters.